SELECT

 SELECT [ ALL | DISTINCT ] {<select_expression> [, ...]}

 The SELECT list defines the columns that it returns.
-Each <select_expression> in the SELECT list can be either expression, or wildcards.
+Each <select_expression> in the SELECT list can be either an individual expression or a wildcard.

 SELECT expression